kolypto/py-good/README.rst

    attribute on the callable object.
 This works best with classes, however a function can accept ``name`` attribute as well.

+-  Signals.

+   A callable may decide that the value is soooo invalid that it should be dropped from the sanitized output.
+In this case, the callable should raise ``good.schema.signals.RemoveValue``.

+   This is used by the ``Remove()`` marker, but can be leveraged by other callables as well.

 Priorities
 ----------